 A financial asset is derecognised when the rights to receive cash flows from the asset have expired.
-For receivables, the Association directly reduces the gross carrying amount of a receivable when it has no reasonable expectations of recovering the receivable in its entirety or a portion thereof.
+For receivables and contract assets, the Association directly reduces the gross carrying amount of a receivable or contract asset when it has no reasonable expectations of recovering the receivable or contract asset in its entirety or a portion thereof.